Demirose41/quote_scrape_game/README.md

 For the first hint, make another request to the author's bio page (this is why we originally scrape this data), and tell the player the author's birth date and location.
 The next two hints are up to you!
 Some ideas: the first letter of the author's first name, the first letter of the author's last name, the number of letters in one of the names, etc.
 When the game is over, ask the player if they want to play again.
 If yes, restart the game with a new quote.
 If no, the program is complete.

+Ideas
+-Get all of bio info and replace all instances of quote["author"] with "This Person.
+Then split each line into a list and request one at random for hints (Extra points if we can prohibit already used hints)
+        -when a hint is used delete it from the stored data -Add a close feature that checks the letters used for the input to check for misspellings -if 80% of the letters are contained within the authors name then notify player -add lines like "i dont remember that {random non matched letter} being in the name"